AimiliosTsiaprazis/AimiliosTsiaprazis/README.md

 Angular, Html-Css-Php-JavaScript, Python AI Development & Visualizations and CMS like WordPress.
 Also using GitHub, GitLab and Jira-Confluence for Structured Documentation and Work.

+I have published the projects I completed during my four years of education and professional experience.
+I have also worked on several private projects that are not available in my repositories.
+Please feel free to contact me if you have any questions.

 You can contact me directly per Email as it is in my CV or just write me a message at my LinkedIn Account.